0xc0dec/solo/CONTEXT.md

 # TODO

-* Rework Mesh/MeshData relationship.
-Remove MeshData, remake meshes.
-Rename "mesh parts" to "indices".
+* Rename "mesh parts" to "indices".
-    * Add new APIs to scripts.
+* Continue with Mesh TODOs/refactoring.
 * Move enums to a separate header.
 * Bring back Lua tests.
 * Rendering into cube map, add glass material to demo.